Aura-healthcare/Aura_gitbook/aura-objects.md

 Concerning the Aura device, we :

-* Physiological signals measurements : ECG, EDA, Respiration Rate, Corporal Temperature, Movements.
+* Physiological signals measurements : ECG, EDA, Respiration Rate, Body Temperature, Movements.
 * Low-cost product : &lt; 200 euros ;
 * Autonomy : &gt; 2 weeks \(but can be charged thanks to the gateway\) ;
 * High